EovE7Kj/embedded-znnd/readme.md

 ## linux-amd64 embedded znnd
 single push-button spinup of embedded `znnd` binary for linux-amd64

+### NOTE: For use in unikernel/container node development

 - Run with default znn root directory (`/root/znn`):
 ```sh